opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Computes the weighted sum of two arrays.

-    :param src1: The first source array
+    :param src1: The first source array.

-    :param alpha: Weight for the first array elements
+    :param alpha: Weight for the first array elements.

-    :param src2: The second source array; must have the same size and same type as  ``src1``
+    :param src2: The second source array of the same size and type as  ``src1`` .

-    :param beta: Weight for the second array elements
+    :param beta: Weight for the second array elements.

-    :param dst: The destination array; it will have the same size and same type as  ``src1``
+    :param dst: The destination array of the same size and type as  ``src1`` .

-    :param gamma: Scalar, added to each sum
+    :param gamma: A scalar added to each sum.

 The functions ``addWeighted`` calculate the weighted sum of two arrays as follows: